JBrooksCS/faceflex5000/README.md

 This is a web app that I made for fun utilizing React and facial expression recognition.
 The goal is simple - match as many facial expressions as you can in a minute's time and see if you can make it to the coveted **HALL OF FAME**.

-For the facial expression recognition, there are 6 expressions that are recognized (in order of difficulty, according to my personal experience).
+For the facial expression recognition, there are 6 expressions that are recognized (in ascending order of difficulty, according to my personal experience).
 Listed next to each is it's associated in-game color  -

-* Happiness
+* Happiness (light blue)
-* Anger
+* Anger (red)
-* Surprise
+* Surprise (yellow)
-* Sadness
+* Sadness (dark blue)
-* Disgust
+* Fear (purple)
-* Fear
+* Disgust (green)

-For best results, make your faces in a well lit environment. :-)
+For best results, believe in yourself.
+Also, make your faces in a well lit environment. :-)

 ## Screenshots